 \section{Conclusion}

-In order to wireless power implantable bioelectronic devices, several techniques can be employed depending upon the application characteristics.
-However, the combination of different physical mechanisms imposes a limit to maximum achievable wireless powering efficiency.
+In order to wirelessly power implantable bioelectronic devices, several techniques can be employed depending on the application characteristics.
+However, the combination of different physical mechanisms imposes a limit on maximum achievable wireless powering efficiency.
 Among them, the principal mechanism is the electromagnetic attenuation in the dispersive tissues, the reflection losses, and the fundamental efficiency limitation of electrically small antennas.
 In addition to it, there are system-level losses and resonant modes in the body cavities that also contribute to efficiency deterioration.
-Therefore, this work focuses on evaluating the wireless powering efficiency of deep-body implanted devices and studying how the system’s parameters could be tuned to reach the highest efficiency possible in a practical application.
+Therefore, this work focused on evaluating the wireless powering efficiency of deep-body implanted devices and studying how the system’s parameters could be tuned to reach the highest efficiency possible in a practical application.

-For this intend, a mathematical formulation for this problem was proposed based on reciprocity and T-symmetry principles as well as considering an on-body conformal source, perfectly matched to the human tissue.
+Towards this goal, a mathematical formulation for this problem was proposed based on reciprocity and T-symmetry principles as well as considering an on-body conformal source, perfectly matched to the human tissue.
 Such hypotheses lead to optimum energy focusing and, thus, to the highest possible efficiency.
 In order to validate this approach, a semi-analytical Spherical Wave Expansion analysis was carried out, and the results for a simplified spherical representation for the human body were compared.

-This first analysis indicates that a magnetic receiver outperforms the electric one at the near-field frequency range, whereas, in the far-field, both receivers show similar performance.
-Therefore, the optimum frequency is in the mid-field region and depends upon the source type and implantation depth, leading to the highest efficiency.
+This first analysis indicates that a magnetic receiver outperforms the electric one in the near-field frequency range, whereas, in the far-field, both receivers show similar performance.
+Therefore, the optimum frequency is in the mid-field region and depends on the source type and implantation depth, leading to the highest efficiency.